Complement (music)

 In music theory, complement refers to either traditional interval complementation, or the aggregate complementation of twelve-tone and serialism.

 In interval complementation a complement is the interval which, when added to the original interval, spans an octave in total.
 For example, a major 3rd is the complement of a minor 6th.
 The complement of any interval is also known as its inverse or inversion.
-Note that the octave and the unison are each other's complements and that the tritone is its own complement (though the latter is "re-spelt" as either an augmented fourth or a diminished fifth, depending on the context).
+The octave and the unison are each other's complements and that the tritone is its own complement (though the latter is "re-spelt" as either an augmented fourth or a diminished fifth, depending on the context).

 In the aggregate complementation of twelve-tone music and serialism the complement of one set of notes from the chromatic scale contains all the other notes of the scale.
 For example, A-B-C-D-E-F-G is complemented by B♭-C♯-E♭-F♯-A♭.